Frequently Asked Questions

 Yes.
-The technical field experience at a participating GM dealership or automotive related business is an integral component of the respective GM ASEP or Automotive Technology Degree Programs.
-The work experience provides the student with the opportunity to gain on-car experience in a supervised work situation while earning income.
+The technical field experience at a dealership or automotive-related business is an integral component of the respective Automotive Technology Degree Programs.
+This work experience provides the student with the opportunity to gain on-car experience in a supervised work situation while earning income.

 Are course credits transferable?

 Course credits are transferable to most schools offering a four-year baccalaureate degree in Automotive Technology.
 Contact a Tri-C academic counselor for transfer options by calling 216-987-6000 and ask for the Counseling Office on the campus of your choice.